 AMTSO holds its members to very high ethical standards, and expects all vendors, and testers, to provide the public with clear, fair, and accurate information on product quality, and to act in good faith.
-In cases where behaviour which falls short of these standards is reported to AMTSO, we endeavour to ensure both that the instance observed is rectified speedily, and that those responsible for misleading behaviours are educated in the proper use of test data.
+In cases where behavior which falls short of these standards is reported to AMTSO, we endeavor to ensure both that the instance observed is rectified speedily, and that those responsible for misleading behaviors are educated in the proper use of test data.

 AMTSO considers the following actions as vendors acting in bad faith: